survivejs/webpack-book/manuscript/optimizing_build/03_adding_hashes_to_filenames.md

 ## Conclusion

 Even though the project generates hashes now, the output isn't flawless.
 The problem is that if the application changes, it will invalidate the vendor bundle as well.
-This happens because of something known as a manifest.
-The next chapter digs deeper into the topic and shows you how to extract it to resolve the issue.
+The next chapter digs deeper into the topic and shows you how to extract a manifest to resolve the issue.